Re: “wissenschaftlicher Anspruch”

 The key term is “scientific task” given to the student.
 No further definition is provided, meaning that it is left to the professor to interpret this.
 I take it to mean that the student is given the chance to demonstrate their capabilities using a task that is at the state of the art.
 A task at the state of the art (i.e. scientific) is a task that needs state of the art capabilities: Exactly those that the student learned during their studies.

 We distinguish at least three distinct types of tasks, leading to three distinct types of final theses:

-A research thesis tries to answer a research question using research methods, an engineering thesis tries to solve an engineering problem using engineering methods, and a teaching case thesis analyses a particular business case situation using the appropriate analytical tools and casts the results as a teaching case.
+A research thesis tries to answer a research question using research methods, an engineering thesis tries to solve an engineering problem using engineering methods, and a design science thesis tries to combine innovative software development with proper research methods.